 Social media presence audit

 Now an SEO part is fixed and your website is getting higher in a search.
 What else can help?
 Right: a big link mass and references from other resources.

 Social media presence audit checklist

 - Your company/brand is present at social networks: a public page, a group.

 - You keep referring to your website at profiles in social networks and make sure content has a wide reach.

-- Social media icons are embedded into website’s footer or another appropriate place.
+- Social media icons are embedded into the website’s footer or another appropriate place.

-Having everything done right, you will see a traffic from social networks growing.
+Having everything done right, you will see traffic from social networks growing.

 A little tip before you go

 Ease of administering/editing the website

 When you’ve done everything for a user, consider checking how easy it is to edit a website and perform everyday routine actions.
 There’s no particular checklist for that because it mostly depends on a CMS you use.
 Make sure administrators of your website can create content pages without the help of a programmer.
 Make sure admins can present content the right way, too: for example, in Drupal, they can upload images, embed videos, align a text.

 Now you’re set to conduct your first own website audit.
 Don’t omit steps and soon you’ll see how better the things are going.
 If you know the things that we might have missed in this guide or need our advice, let us know.